ilmax/site/content/posts/k3s-raspberry-dns/index.md

 To make sure ExternalDNS won't mess up the DNS records that already exist in the DNS zone, an ownership concept is implemented.

 There are various configurable mechanisms to implement this ownership mechanism.
-By default, a TXT record is used, but other available options are AWS DynamoDB or AWS Service Discovery.
+By default, TXT records are used, but other available options are AWS DynamoDB or AWS Service Discovery.

 I will stick with the default TXT configuration because it doesn't require any other service running and it also allows me to quickly see, in my DNS provider, which records are created by ExternalDNS and which ones aren't.